 THE 2018 MATERNAL MENTAL HEALTH

-2020 Mom and Marce of North America, in partnership with Postpartum Support International and with the generous support of Denver’s Zoma Foundation, announce the opening of the 2018 Maternal Mental Health Innovation Awards application submission period.
+2020 Mom and the Perinatal Mental Health Society (PNMHS), with the generous support of Denver’s Zoma Foundation, announce the Maternal Mental Health Innovation Awards.

-These competitive awards are presented annually to impactful programs that deserve recognition for leadership in supporting maternal mental health (MMH).
+These competitive awards will be presented annually to impactful programs that deserve recognition for leadership in supporting maternal mental health.
 It is time we share what works in addressing maternal mental health disorders, which impact up to one-in-five women during pregnancy and the postpartum period.

-The award program seeks exemplary programs with at least 6 months of outcome data that should be lifted up as proven models for broader adoption across the country.
+The award program seeks exemplary programs that should be lifted up as proven models for broader adoption across the country.

 Three categories of Innovation Awards in Maternal Mental Health:

-While the 2018 program is encouraging particular sectors to apply, the awards are open to any applicant that meets the category and award program criteria.
+While the 2018 program encouraged particular sectors to apply, the awards were open to any applicant that met the category and award program criteria.

 1. Innovative Programs in Care – Care models (both clinical and non-clinical) with strong outcomes for addressing maternal mental health and lend themselves to broader adoption.

-In 2018: We are encouraging clinical offices or institutions to apply.
-For example, are you an Ob/Gyn or hospital that has developed training and tools for your staff to detect and effectively treat, refer and track outcomes for your patients?
-Are you a health insurer that has developed a case management program, for example, to support providers in detection and treatment?
-We want to hear from you.
-Note: if you aren’t an Ob/Gyn or hospital we still encourage you to apply.
+In 2018: We encouraged clinical offices or institutions to apply.
+For example, an Ob/Gyn or hospital that has developed training and tools for their staff to detect and effectively treat, refer and track outcomes for your patients.
+Or a health insurer that has developed a case management program, for example, to support providers in detection and treatment.

 2. Innovative Community Solutions – Leadership, communication, and broad community engagement that brings focus to maternal mental health.

-In 2018: We are encouraging hospitals or departments of public or mental health who have run community coalitions or campaigns, and employers who are addressing maternal mental health in a novel way to apply.
-Note: if you aren’t a hospital, department of public or mental health or an employer we still encourage you to apply.
+In 2018: We encouraged hospitals or departments of public or mental health who have run community coalitions or campaigns, and employers who addressed maternal mental health in a novel way to apply.

 3. Innovation in Policy and Advocacy – National, state or local legislative or regulatory advocacy efforts with impactful results stemming from passage and/or implementation.